Attractions and activities

 The best route to the area depends on your exact destination.
 The Bernese Oberland has many sub-regions and towns, so always check the timetable for your specific journey.

-We'll take Interlaken as an example here, as it's centrally located in the Bernese Oberland.
+Let's take the central town of Interlaken as an example.
 The main train routes are:

 - From the north-west, starting in Basel and traveling via Bern and Thun.
 Basel-Interlaken takes about 2h00.